MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 ## Step 12: Deploy to test stage

-When you’re satisfied with the changes, deploy the changes to the test and/or production stages using the same process you used in [Step 4](#step-4-deploy-content-to-other-stages).
+When you’re satisfied with the changes, deploy the changes to the test and/or production stages using the same process you used in [Step 5](#step-5-deploy-content-to-other-stages).

+## Summary

+In this tutorial, you learned how to use deployment pipelines along with git integration to manage the lifecycle of an app, report, or other content in a workspace.
+In particular, you learned how to:

+* Create a new workspace that can be used for development by a single user or a team
+* Connect the workspace to a git repo and sync the content between the workspace and the git repo to track changes
+* Create a deployment pipeline to deploy the workspace content to other stages
+* Edit a workspace
+* Deploy the workspace to other stages in the deployment pipeline

 ## Next steps